PlugAndPlayTechCenter/DjangoAssessment/readme.md

 5. App will be accessible at http://localhost:8000 and the admin panel at http://localhost:8000/admin/

 ## The Scenario
-Our application, Playbook is an innovation platform, a key aspect of innovation is being able to meet and analyze a large footprint of startups, for that purpose the team built an API to help manage the startups database for our staff.
+Our application, Playbook is an innovation platform, a key aspect of innovation is being able to meet and analyze a large footprint of startups, for that purpose the team built an API to help manage a startups database for our staff.

 The API has been in use for several months and our users have come several improvements to it.

 Please help our staff by completing below tasks.

-Please take your time to ask any question that can help you craft your software.
+Please take your time and ask any question that can help you craft your software.

 ## The API